Tricked-dev/ascella/docs/docs/faq.md

 ### What's your infrastructure?

 - Images are stored on [storj.io](https://www.storj.io/) references to them are stored on Postgres
-- This site is hosted on Vercel.
-- The backend is on a namecheap vps.
+- The backend is on a Contabo vps.
-- This website is made using sveltekit
-- The backend uses actix a rust HTTP library